Faye2611/21XO/README.md

 5. Select the `extension/` folder

 ### Step 3: Use the assistant
+- Press Alt+S to open panel
-- Click "Voice Assistance"
+- Click "Scan Seats"
-- Click the mic button to speak to the AI
+- Click "Recommend"
+- Or press "Start Listening"

 No API keys required.